Symmetry-Constrained Forecasting of Periodically Correlated Energy Processes: Introduction

-Table~\ref{tab11} summarizes principal forecasting models incorporating periodic or seasonal components, providing for each method the predictive formulation $\hat{X}(t + n\Delta t)$ and the computational complexity of training and inference.
-This overview establishes quantitative benchmarks for evaluating new forecasting operators under periodic non-stationarity.
+This overview establishes quantitative benchmarks for evaluating new forecasting operators under periodic non stationarity.
 In an era dominated by increasingly complex data-driven architectures, the present work instead pursues analytical parsimony: seeking understanding over computation through an interpretable formulation that requires neither exogenous inputs nor substantial computational resources.